duh-rpc/duh.go/README.md

 See the [DUH-RPC CLI](https://github.com/duh-rpc/duh-cli) repo for complete documentation on the DUH-RPC CLI.

-> NOTE: You don't need the CLI to follow the DUH-RPC style.
+> NOTE: You don't need the CLI to follow the RPC style.
 The CLI is just a convenient way to generate
 > boilerplate code and documentation.

-## When is DUH-RPC not appropriate?
-DUH-RPC, like most RPC APIs, is intended for service to service communication.
-It doesn't make sense to use DUH-RPC if your intended use case is users sharing links to be clicked.
-Eg.. https://www.google.com/search?q=rpc+api

 ## Why not GRPC?
 GRPC has consistent semantics like flow control, request cancellation, and error handling.
 However, it is